 6. Which school do I apply to/under?

 A: We are in the School of Medicine and not the School of Psychology.

-8. Are the placements all in Nottingham/Do I have to live in Nottingham when on placement?
+8. In Years 2 & 3, are the placements all in Nottingham; Do I have to live in Nottingham when on placement?

 No, you don't have to live in Nottingham; we are the only national/international doctorate training programme.
 Placements are all over the country and beyond.
 You are required in Nottingham for two weeks per year of mandatory block teaching (usually October and January) in the placement years (years two and three of full Doctorate and both of the two top-up years).
 There may be additional training or reviews that you need to attend in Nottingham but most of our trainees are based throughout the country.
 You are required to attend teaching approximately three days per week in the MSc (or year one of the three year programme) so for this part of their training, most students live nearby or commute.